 “As-Is” Bill of Sale

-Who Needs to Sign Bills of Sales?
+Who Needs to Sign Bills of Sale?

 Both the buyer and seller must sign a bill of sale for it to be valid.
 Just like signing your car title, both parties need to sign and date the document to show that the agreement is mutual.
-This can be done at a notary public or in private if your state doesn’t require notarized signatures.
+Some states require the bill of sale to be witnessed by a notary public, while others only require the signatures of the buyer and seller.

-Who Keeps The Bill of Sale?
+Who Keeps the Bill of Sale?

 Bill of Sale FAQ